Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Though oil-less compressors tend to be more expensive, they are the only option for clean manufacturing.
 They also boast the benefit of having a lower running cost due to parts not needing to be changed as often as oil-lubricated compressors.

 Oil may still be needed to lubricate an oil-less machine but the key part is the inner workings contain a different sealing mechanism to oil-lubricated compressors so that no oil gets in the actual compressor.

 Getting the most energy-efficient air compressor is worth the extra initial costs if you’re planning a long construction project.
 Now let’s look at fixed and variable speed compressors.

 Fixed speed compressors constantly churn at the same rate, the problem being that when the unit slows down, the motor continues to run until the machine comes to a full stop.
 This cool-down period causes energy to be wasted without power being generated.

 Variable speed-driven (VSD) compressors save energy and of course money, by either increasing or decreasing output on demand.

-Another option, if efficiency and energy savings are your main goals are using a natural gas unit.
+Another option, if efficiency and energy savings are your main goals is using a natural gas unit.
 On top of their operational efficiency, they also boast greater heat recovery capabilities than electric compressors.

-If you have any questions regarding the different types of air compressors then please leave a comment below with a photo if applicable so that someone can help you!
+If you have any questions regarding the different types of air compressors, please leave a comment below, with a photo if applicable, so that someone can help you!